Age-Related Macular Degeneration (AMD)

 - Photodynamic therapy involves a light-activated drug injected into the bloodstream.
 The drug then travels to the ocular blood vessels.
 A laser is used on the eye to activate the drug, which then seals the abnormal blood vessels.

-Schedule a Consultation With Our AMD Specialists in Utah
+Schedule AMD Consultation in Utah